PhanDuyLong/MathUtil/README.md

-# welcome to PhanDuyLong repository
+# Welcome to PhanDuyLong repository
 This repository contains the source of a simple Java app.
 It is used to demonstrate the CI - Continous Integration process, a part of Introduction to Software Engineering course at FPT University HCMC Campus
 ## You will find this repo:
 * The MathUtil class (consists of multiple Math methods)